 Due to rising life expectancy and population aging, there is growing social and economic pressure to help older adults to live at home safely.

-For example, these robots can help user finish simple daily work, communicate with the user, monitor user’s health status, and coach the user to have health eating and exercise habits.
+For example, these robots can help the user finish simple daily work, communicate with the user, monitor the user’s health status, and coach the user to have healthy eating and exercise habits.

 Although this type of robots seems very helpful to elderly people, whether they can be accepted as assistants and companions is still unknown.

 To answer the question, a study published in Frontiers in Aging Neuroscience examined the attitudes and opinions of older adults toward such robots.

 Three groups of elderly individuals took part in the study: people with Mild Cognitive Impairment (MCI, a slight but noticeable decline in memory and thinking), informal caregivers of persons with dementia, and healthy older adults.

 Participants watched a live demonstration of a socially assistive robot and had a discussion.

 The demonstration showed several short use-case scenarios to describe the daily interaction between a fictional character (Mr. A, 81 years old, living alone, memory complaints) and the robot.